 <1%, postmarketing, and/or case reports: Anaphylaxis, arterial thromboembolism, chills, erythema at injection site, infusion site reaction, injection site pain, shock, thrombosis, venous thromboembolism

 Concerns related to adverse effects:

 • Hypersensitivity: Severe hypersensitivity reactions (eg, urticaria, hives, tightness of the chest, wheezing, hypotension, anaphylaxis) may occur during or after administration.
 Signs/symptoms of hypersensitivity reactions may be similar to the attacks associated with hereditary angioedema, therefore, consideration should be given to treatment methods.
-In the event of acute hypersensitivity reactions to C1 inhibitor therapy, treatment should be discontinued and epinephrine should be available.
+In the event of acute or severe hypersensitivity reactions, discontinue treatment immediately.

 Dosage form specific issues: